robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 💫 The tightening principle for this pass
+💫 The tightening principle for this pass: you don’t need transformation into something better.

-You don’t need:

-> transformation into something better

 You need:

 > **a change in how it behaves under the hands**

 That’s the heart of your metaphor.
 Right now you’ve drifted into:

 > symbolic upgrade (linen → silk)